rbrt-weiler/sophos-sg-smtp-logparser/README.md

 * CSV (the default) provides a CSV-styled list of communication partners and their associated mail volume (count and bytes).
 It is intended to give administrators a quick overview of the mail traffic.
 * JSON provides a very detailed representation of the e-mails sent between communication partners.
 It is intended to be used by another program.

 SSSLP aims to help administrators who are requested to analyze e-mail traffic.
+It is [fast enough](PERFORMANCE.md) to handle even large logfiles with ease.

 ## Usage